AchoArnold/discount-for-student-dev/README.md

   * [Ip Geolocation](https://ipgeolocation.io/) [DISCOUNT] -  Free for 50K requests and 50% discount on all paid plans for students.
   * [Taskade - Team Productivity](https://www.taskade.com/) [DISCOUNT] -  Students get 50% permanent discount on Taskade Pro subscriptions.
 Use the coupon code "students50" on checkout and start collaborating on Taskade with team task, notes and chat.
   * [Notion.so](https://www.notion.so/students) [FREE] Free pro plan on Notion to Write, plan, collaborate, and get organized.
   * [netlicensing.io](https://netlicensing.io/github-students/) [FREE] - A cost-effective and integrated Licensing-as-a-Service (LaaS) solution for your software on any platform from Desktop to IoT and SaaS.
-Basic Plan for [FREE] while you are a student at [GitHub Student Developer Pack](https://education.github.com/pack).
+Basic Plan free while you are a student at [GitHub Student Developer Pack](https://education.github.com/pack).
+  * [Algolia](https://www.algolia.com/lp/github/) [FREE] - Hosted search API that provides support from front end to back end frameworks and libraries.
+100k records and 1 million operations, valid for 1 year.

 ## PaaS